bihor/backendtools/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension provides some usefull tools in the “Admin tools” section of the backend of TYPO3.
+This extension provides some useful tools in the “Admin tools” section of the backend of TYPO3.
 It contains up to 9 tools for extensions, pages, slugs, redirects, files, images and links.

 Tool 1: shows you all pages where you use extensions.
 You can see where you use which extension.